New Smart Meter Rights 2026 — What Ofgem’s New Rules Actually Mean For You

 What it says:

-If an engineer attends your property for a smart meter installation and the installation fails due to a fault within the supplier’s control — you’re owed £40.
+If an engineer attends for a smart meter installation and the installation fails because of something within the supplier’s control, you may be owed £40.

 What it means for you: